Sorooshi/DD/README.md

 - Determine the importance of features in detecting dyslexia which is aligned with domain knowledge.

-- Poetry and pip installation will be added after paper acceptance
+- Poetry and pip installation will be added after paper's acceptance